The Shys: 2nd EP and 2nd album

-The Shys' album You'll Never Understand This Band The Way That I Do was released on July 22, 2008, on local Echo Park Indie label Aeronaut Records.
+In 2008, The Shys released a 3-song EP, She's Already Gone.
+The Shys' album You'll Never Understand This Band the Way That I Do was released on July 22, 2008, on local Echo Park indie label Aeronaut Records.
 The band announced that it recorded for two days in familiar territory in Los Angeles at Station House Recording Studio (Hollywood Sound) where the band made its past three albums.
 To finish the record, the band retreated to Palm Desert, California, and used a mobile recording studio borrowed from friends Delta Spirit.
+NPR described the new album as "gritty rock that is accessible, and thriving on explosive dynamics."